-VOCAL JAZZ ENSEMBLE is an Advanced Level 4 mixed vocal jazz ensemble.
+VOCAL JAZZ ENSEMBLE Grade Placement: 9-12 Course #: Level I-18534; Level II-18535; Level III -18536; Level IV -18537 All course numbers Level: I Prerequisite: audition and director approval Credit: 1 unit VOCAL JAZZ ENSEMBLE is an Advanced Level 4 mixed vocal jazz ensemble.
 Concurrent membership in one of the larger choirs is required of all vocal jazz students.
 Students are required to participate in a vigorous concert schedule throughout the year.
 This class has limited enrollment.

-AP MUSIC THEORY is recommended for students that are interested in pursuing music as a major in college.
+AP MUSIC THEORY Grade Placement: 11-12 Course #: 0539 Level: III Prerequisite: fine arts instructor approval, students should be able to read music, pass entrance exam Credit: 1 unit AP MUSIC THEORY is recommended for students that are interested in pursuing music as a major in college.
 The course will provide students with a learning experience equivalent to that of an introductory college course in music theory.
 The course will develop a student's ability to recognize, understand, describe and analyze the basic materials and processes of music that are heard or presented in a score.
 It is recommended that students have prior training in music either through private lessons (vocal or instrumental), participation in an ensemble, or an introductory rudiments/theory course.
 It is also recommended that students participate in a music ensemble while taking the course.
 Students are required to take the AP exam.